EXPLAINER: New Details and Next Steps in Case of Slain Idaho Students

 Chapin and Kernodle were at the Sigma Chi fraternity house a short walk away and returned to Kernodle’s house around 1:45 a.m., police said.

-A woman who also lived at the house told police that she awoke to the sound of crying during the predawn attack and opened her bedroom door to find a masked man dressed in black, according to the court filing.

-She said she stood in “frozen shock” as the man, whom she didn't recognize, walked past her and toward a glass sliding door, the police investigator wrote.
-She then went back into her room and locked the door.

-After the two other roommates woke up, they called friends to come to the house because they believed one of the victims found on the second floor had passed out and wasn’t waking up.
+After they woke up, they called friends to come to the house because they believed one of the victims found on the second floor had passed out and wasn’t waking up.
 At 11:58 a.m., someone inside the home called 911.
 Multiple people talked with the dispatcher before police arrived.

 Police found two of the victims on the second floor of the three-story home, and two on the third floor.
 A dog was also at the home, unharmed.